spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/observation-management-procedure.html.md

 <summary markdown="1"><b>Determining Impact</b>
 </summary>

-#### Step 2: Define impact based on the below critera and impact table
+#### Step 2: Define impact based on the below criteria and impact table

-In addition to applying a qualitative scoring factor for likelihood, all observations need to be evaluated for the impact they would have to GitLab at the organization level and/or the compliance impact (if applicable).
+In addition to applying a qualitative scoring factor for likelihood, all observations need to be evaluated for the impact they would have on GitLab at the organization level and/or the compliance impact (if applicable).
 The criteria and qualitative scores for assessing the impact of an observation can be found in the Impact Scoring Table below.
 The **highest** rating in any field is the final impact score of the observation so as to approach observations in a more conservative manner (i.e if all fields are rated at a value of 2 except Remediation Effort which is scored a 3, the final impact score would be a 3).

-**Important Note**: Team members who are leveraging the impact scoring criteria below may judgementally select the impact factors most relevant to them.
+**Important Note**: Team members who are leveraging the impact scoring criteria below may judgmentally select the impact factors most relevant to them.
 Internal Audit and Security Compliance utilize all columns when scoring observations identified as part of controls testing because there may be specific impacts to external compliance audit requirements as a result of these findings.
 Any information system risk identified outside of control testing may utilize the columns that are most relevant.

 ##### Impact Scoring Table